halfm-on/auto-key-press/README.md

 # auto-key-press
-Auto key presser for mac using hammerspoon
+Auto key presser for mac using hammerspoon.